 Based at Fairfield Showground, the nursery provides a local source of native plants assisted by a group of volunteers who assist with the planting, potting and collecting seeds.

 The nursery volunteer days are from 9:00am to midday every Tuesday, Wednesday, Thursday, and the second Saturday of every month.
 You can learn more from the flyer:

-For more information contact Club President Doug Draper on 9604 2221.
+For more information visit their website or contact Club President Joe Farrugia on 0418 954 682.